UFV’S BACHELORS DEGREE

 A UFV Bachelor of Computer Information Systems (BCIS) can help you gain the analytical, problem-solving, and technical skills required to become a part of the global IT workforce or an IT entrepreneur.

-Maximize your chance of success in Canada by beginning your degree at UFV’s Chandigarh location.
+Maximize your chance of success in Canada by beginning your education at Fraser Valley India.
 Before your first year, adjust to Canadian university expectations, strengthen your communications skills, and learn critical time management strategies through the Academic Foundation Program.
 You even prepare to ace math-based courses by attending pre-semester math training.

 Put theory into practice and build the technical and leadership skills required to jumpstart your career through UFV’s applied course pedagogy.
 In your first two years, you get introduced to topics such as network and database administration, web design, information systems management, network security, and programming.
 You also gain the business and communications skills that are essential for success in the workplace.

 Then, choose to seamlessly transfer to UFV’s Abbotsford campus in British Columbia, Canada after your first, second, or third year.
 You transfer as a cohort, meaning you have a pre-built support network before you land.

 In your last two years, you can take an optional concentration in systems and networking, software development, or security.
 Courses focus on building up your technical knowledge, while also equipping you with key skills in project management, statistics, and administration.
 If you aim for a career in big data or machine learning, you may add a Mathematics minor to your UFV degree*.